Contact-Platform/Contact/README.md

 The Contact API is **designed to help _you_ understand what your users are saying.** The API receives messages and analyzes them for sentiment and emotional tone.
 We store all the analysis data in a database and visualize it through charts, graphs and maps to help you make appropriate and informed decisions.

-Visit the [Contact API - Demo] to see it up and running.
+Visit the [Contact API] to see it up and running.

 That is a reason why we provide a complete *Open Communication Platform* that allows others to control the hardware and the data directly; the people can create custom interfaces and even send the data to other platforms.
 - [Platform Code on Github]